bigbadcon/bbc-11ty/src/volunteer.md

 ogImage: ''

 ---
-Rangers are the folks that make Big Bad Con possible!
-We're here to greet people when they arrive, get them registered, and help them find their way throughout the con.
+Go Play NW runs on Volunteers!
+You help us greet folks when they arrive, get them registered, and help them find their way throughout the event.
 We also get to work with amazing folks.
-Rangers provide an atmosphere of calm during an otherwise hectic weekend of activities.
+Our Volunteers provide an atmosphere of calm during an otherwise hectic weekend of activities.
 Want to join us?
-Here's all the deets:
+Here's all the details:

 **Free admission**: anyone who signs up for 8+ hours of volunteer shifts and/or running games gets a free 4-day badge to attend the con.